Winter Trail Running

 Green Canyon (groomed)

 Nordic United partners with Cache Valley Snow Bikers who groom a single-track trail in Green Canyons that parallels the cross-country ski trail on the road, crossing it several times.
-Please follow the appropriate signage and stay on the single-track trail to preserve the cross country ski trail grooming.
+Please follow the appropriate signage and equipment needs to preserve the groomed road and single-track.
 See the Cross-Country Skiing page for more trail information.

 Logan River Trail